ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Discussion and conclusion

-Beyond nuclear physics, this methodology naturally extends to other scientific fields tackling ill-posed inverse problems and computationally intensive simulations~\cite{xiaPyTorchFireGPUacceleratedWildfire2025}.
-For instance, in material science and molecular dynamics, simulating complex lattice dynamics, discovering new semiconductors, or modeling structural biology configurations requires generative models that strictly adhere to underlying physical laws.
-Similarly, in medical imaging, reconstructing diagnostic scans from noisy or sparse sensor data is an inverse problem closely mirroring detector unfolding.
-In astrophysics and cosmology, mapping smeared observational signals back to foundational theoretical parameters shares the same demand for calibrated surrogate models~\cite{islamCosmo3DFlowWaveletFlow2026}.
-Across these domains, our multi-metric validation offers a reliable blueprint to ensure generative models satisfy strict physical constraints beyond minimizing generic probability divergences.
+Beyond nuclear physics, this methodology naturally extends to domains such as molecular dynamics, medical imaging, and astrophysics~\cite{islamCosmo3DFlowWaveletFlow2026, xiaPyTorchFireGPUacceleratedWildfire2025}, which frequently require mapping noisy observations back to foundational truth—mirroring detector unfolding.
+Our multi-metric validation provides a blueprint for ensuring generative models satisfy physical constraints rather than merely minimizing probability divergences.

-Having identified the absolute necessity of physics-informed convergence diagnostics in \ac{CFM}, future deployments of JetPrism will natively integrate GEANT-based detector simulations using its modular backend.
-Its lightweight architecture provides an ideal foundation for uncertainty quantification, architectural ablations, and benchmarking alternative paradigms.
-Building on nearest-neighbor evaluations, future pipelines will incorporate large tests for out-of-distribution generalization.
-Explicit physics-informed loss functions~\cite{bastekPhysicsInformedDiffusionModels2025, baldanPhysicsVsDistributions2026, tauberschmidtPhysicsConstrainedFineTuningFlowMatching2026} will be integrated to eliminate invalid generations and improve unfolding precision.
+Having established the necessity of physics-informed convergence diagnostics in CFM, future deployments will natively integrate GEANT-based detector simulations.
+The lightweight architecture supports uncertainty quantification, architectural ablations, and benchmarking.
+Future pipelines will add tests for out-of-distribution generalization and explicit physics-informed loss functions~\cite{bastekPhysicsInformedDiffusionModels2025, baldanPhysicsVsDistributions2025, tauberschmidtPhysicsConstrainedFineTuningFlowMatching2025} to eliminate invalid generations and improve unfolding precision.

 \acknowledgments We thank Xuweiyi Chen (University of Virginia) for sharing his valuable experience in developing the model.
 We also thank Huilin Huang (University of Virginia) for her financial support.
 This work was partially supported by the National Science Foundation under POSE award 2346173.